digitalinteraction/gigacademy-microbit/README.md

 - Install OLA Lighting Server and Python API with `sudo apt-get install ola ola-python`
 - Get server code with `git clone https://github.com/digitalinteraction/gigacademy-microbit.git`
 - Install Python dependencies `cd gigacademy-microbit/server && pip install -r requirements.txt`
-- To start on boot, add the following line to the bottom of `.bashrc`
+- To start on boot, add the following line to the bottom of `.bashrc`, and setup PI to auto login to terminal on boot using `raspi-config`.

 `python /home/pi/server/microbit.py`
 - We also advise changing the RPI settings using `raspi-config` to wait for network on boot, which helps the OLA server start correctly.